Max Planck Institute for Psycholinguistics

-The Max Planck Institute for Psycholinguistics (German: Max-Planck-Institut für Psycholinguistik; Dutch: Max Planck Instituut voor Psycholinguïstiek) is a research institute situated on the campus of Radboud University Nijmegen located in Nijmegen, Gelderland, the Netherlands.
-The institute was founded in 1980 by Pim Levelt, and is particular for being entirely dedicated to psycholinguistics, and is also one of the few institutes of the Max Planck Society to be located outside Germany.
-The Nijmegen-based institute currently occupies 5th position in the Ranking Web of World Research Centers among all Max Planck institutes (7th by size, 4th by visibility).
-It currently employs about 235 people.
+The Max Planck Institute for Psycholinguistics (German: Max-Planck-Institut für Psycholinguistik; Dutch: Max Planck Instituut voor Psycholinguïstiek) is a research institute located on the campus of Radboud University Nijmegen in Nijmegen, Gelderland, the Netherlands.
+The institute was founded in 1980 by Dutch psycholinguist Pim Levelt and is dedicated exclusively to psycholinguistics.
+It is one of the few institutes of the Max Planck Society situated outside Germany.
+According to the ranking of Web of World Research Centers, the institute ranks second amongst all Max Planck Institutes (MPI) in terms of visibility and eighth in terms of size.

 Research

 The institute specializes in language comprehension, language production, language acquisition, language and genetics, and the relation between language and cognition.
-Its mission is to undertake basic research into the psychological, social and biological foundations of language.
+Its mission is to undertake basic research into the psychological, social, and biological foundations of language.
 The goal is to understand how human minds and brains process language, how language interacts with other aspects of mind, and how to learn languages of quite different types.
 The MPI for Psycholinguistics is a globally recognized center of linguistics and presents with its international archive of endangered languages a significant contribution to the preservation of the common heritage of mankind.
-This archive is sponsored since 2000 by the Volkswagen Foundation and offers on the internet about 50 projects.
+Offering about 50 projects on the Internet, the archive has been sponsored since 2000 by the Volkswagen Foundation.

 Current departments

-The MPI for Psycholinguistics has four primary organizational units besides research groups.
+The MPI for Psycholinguistics has four primary organizational units besides research groups: Language and Genetics, Language Development, Neurobiology of Language, and Psychology of Language.

 Language and Genetics

-Established in October 2010, the Language and Genetics Department is headed by Simon E. Fisher.
+Established in October 2010, the language and genetics department is headed by Simon E. Fisher.
 The department takes advantage of the latest innovations in molecular methods to discover how the human genome helps to build a language-ready brain.
-It aims to uncover the DNA variations which ultimately affect different facets of human communicative abilities, not only in children with language-related disorders but also in the general population.
-Crucially, its work attempts to bridge the gaps between genes, brains, speech and language, by integrating molecular findings with data from other levels of analysis, including cell biology, experimental psychology and neuroimaging.
+It aims to uncover the DNA variations, which ultimately affect different facets of human communicative abilities, not only in children with language-related disorders but also in the general population.
+Its work attempts to bridge the gaps between genes, brains, speech, and language, by integrating molecular findings with data from other levels of analysis, including cell biology, experimental psychology, and neuroimaging.
 In addition, it hopes to trace the evolutionary history and worldwide diversity of key genes, which may shed new light on language origins.